lkrey/lkrey/README.md

 #### 🏳️‍🌈  Pronouns:
 she/her/they

+#### 📅 Day-to-day:
-💡 I’m currently spending the majority of my time studying data structures and algorithms.
+I’m currently spending the majority of my time studying data structures and algorithms.
 A gap in my commit history is likely because I am glued to Leetcode or solving problems from Cracking The Coding Interview

 #### 📫  Let's connect:
 https://www.linkedin.com/in/laurakrey/